Unity-Technologies/SynthDet/docs/GettingStarted.md

 <img src="images/targetingLinuxPlatform.PNG" align="middle"/>

 3. Create a Linux build of the project with Click build
+    1. Create a new folder for the build in the root of the project
+    2. For example in this sample we created a folder structure <Project Path>/Build/LinuxBuild

 #### Preparing the USim Build
-1. Once the Linux build is complete, navigate to <Project>\Build\LinuxBuild and use a utility to zip the build
+1. Once the Linux build is complete navigate to your Build folder, i.e. we used <Project>\Build\LinuxBuild and use a utility to zip the build
-    1. It is important to zip the build so the root folder contains the files for the build and not contain a extra folder in the path
+    1. It is important to zip the build so the root folder contains the files for the build and doesn't contain a extra folder in the path
-    2. You can do this by selecting all the files in the Linux build directory and then right clicking <PlayerBuild>.x86_64 and send to a Zip folder
+    2. You can do this by selecting all the files in the Linux build directory and then right clicking <PlayerBuild>.x86_64 and send to a zip folder
+    3. Verify that the zip contains only the files from the build
-    3. If the build contains a folder with the build files inside of that folder the build will fail in USim
+        1. If you open the zip and you see a folder that contains the build files inside that folder the build will fail in Unity Simulation

 <img src="images/exampleLinuxZipBuild.PNG" align="middle"/>